apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ## Create feature tables

-Here, we create the feature table for training slim model.
+Here, we create the feature table to train slim model.

-Slim input features are :
+Slim input features are:

 - `i`: axis item id
 - `Ri`: rating map of axis item.
-It has user id as key and rating as value.
+It has user id as key and rating as value, `map<userid, rating>`
 - `j`: one of the top-$$K$$ similar item ids
-- `Rj`: rating map of a similar item, which has user id as key and rating as value.
+- `Rj`: rating map of a similar item, which has user id as key and rating as value, `map<userid, rating>`
-- `knn_i`: all top-$$K$$ similar items rating map: it has user id as key and map as value. map of value has item id as key and rating as value.: `map<userid, map<itemid, rating>>`
+- `knn_i`: all top-$$K$$ similar items rating map: it has user id as key and map as value.
+Map of value has item id as key and rating as value: `map<userid, map<itemid, rating>>`

 ```sql
 DROP TABLE item_matrix;